isc-projects/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-BIND 9 supports two methods of granting clients the right to perform dynamic updates to a zone, configured by the ``allow-update`` or ``update-policy`` options.
+BIND 9 supports two methods of granting clients the right to perform dynamic updates to a zone:

+- :namedconf:ref:`allow-update` - a simple access control list
+- :namedconf:ref:`update-policy` - fine-grained access control

 In both cases, BIND 9 writes the updates to the zone's filename set in ``file``.

-.. namedconf:statement:: allow-update

-   The ``allow-update`` clause is a simple access control list.
-Any client that matches the ACL is granted permission to update any record in the zone.

 .. namedconf:statement:: update-policy